gauravitar19/stock_trading/README.md

-# Exchange Core UI
+# Stock Trading Platform UI

-This is a frontend visualization and demo for the [Exchange Core](https://github.com/gauravitar19/stock_trading) Java-based trading engine.
+This is a frontend visualization and demo for the [Stock Trading Platform](https://github.com/gauravitar19/stock_trading) Java-based trading engine.

 ## Overview

-Exchange Core UI provides a modern web interface to demonstrate the capabilities of the Exchange Core trading engine.
+Stock Trading Platform UI provides a modern web interface to demonstrate the capabilities of the Stock Trading Platform trading engine.
 While the actual trading engine is implemented in Java and runs as a separate backend service, this frontend provides:

 - Dashboard with system status and recent trades
 - Order book visualization